Medical Examinations and Inquiries: Employee Rights

 Drug Testing in the Workplace

-Drug testing presents special considerations under disability law because current illegal drug use isn’t protected by the ADA, while alcoholism and past drug addiction may qualify as disabilities.
+Drug testing presents special considerations under disability law because current illegal drug use doesn’t receive protection under the ADA, while alcoholism and past drug addiction may qualify as disabilities.
 Understanding these distinctions helps navigate the complex intersection of substance testing and disability rights.

 ADA and Drug Testing

-However, if a drug test reveals legally prescribed medications that might indicate a disability, that information is subject to ADA confidentiality requirements.
+However, if a drug test reveals legally prescribed medications that might indicate a disability, that information falls under ADA confidentiality requirements.
 The distinction between testing for illegal drugs and discovering information about prescription medications creates an important privacy protection even within permissible drug testing programs.

 Prescription Medication Considerations